-The 13 maintenance districts included in this action are shown in Attachment A - Maintenance Districts Location Map and described in Attachment B - Maintenance Districts Summary Table.
+The 13 maintenance districts included in this action are shown in the Maintenance Districts Location Map (Attachment A - Maintenance Districts Location Map) and described in the Maintenance Districts Summary Table (Attachment B - Maintenance Districts Summary Table).
+Each district's Annual Budget Report for Fiscal Year 2025-

-Each district's Annual Budget Report for Fiscal Year 2023-2024 will be on file in the City Clerk's Office prior to the City Council meeting.
+2026 will be on file in the City Clerk's Office prior to the City Council meeting.
 Each report will include:

-- 1. The maintenance budget;
+- 1. The maintenance budget

-- 2. A description of the maintenance items and services;
+- 2. A description of the maintenance items and services

-- 3. Any property configuration-related changes;
+- 3. Any property configuration-related changes

-- 4. The annually adjusted assessments;
+- 4. The annually adjusted assessments

-- 5. The assessment roll, and;
+- 5. The assessment roll

-- 6. The assessment diagram (map).
+- 6. The assessment diagram (map)

-Annual assessment adjustment formulas approved by the property owners for these districts allow adjustments that do not exceed the annual change in the San Francisco-Oakland-Hayward Consumer Price Index, which for this upcoming fiscal year is 5.60 percent.
+Annual assessment adjustment formulas approved by the property owners for these districts allow adjustments that do not exceed the annual change in the San Francisco-Oakland-Hayward CPI, which for this upcoming fiscal year is 2.76%.
 None of the City's maintenance districts will exceed this index.
-Of the 13 districts, 11 will be assessed the maximum assessment.
+Of the 13 districts, 12 will be assessed the maximum assessment.
+As the CPI has not been keeping pace with contract renewals and water cost increases in current market conditions, several Maintenance Districts and Community Facilities Districts are facing fiscal challenges and have been drawing on reserves.
+Reserves in a few districts are nearly depleted and require an infusion of funds.
+Services have already been reduced, but rising costs and unanticipated corrective maintenance projects have severely impacted district reserves over the years.